Cricket-Root, Stokes centuries put England in command | Sports-Games

 Earlier, England exerted an iron grip on the game, declaring at 507 for nine shortly after tea.
 Captain Root was his usual stylish self in top-scoring, his 153 from 316 balls his 12th highest test score, before falling lbw to Kemar Roach.

-Stokes hit him for three consecutive boundaries, before hoisting a six back over the bowler's head, making it 20 runs in the over.
-The all-rounder advanced from 23 to 89 in 37 balls.
+Stokes advanced from 23 to 89 in 37 balls.
 England later lost several quick wickets going for runs before the declaration.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)